 SMARTS is your go-to resource for executive function webinars.

-Executive function is critically important for ALL students, especially during times of distance learning and accessing academic tasks online.
-EF strategies help students to handle challenging tasks as they set goals, shift flexibly, organize materials and information, and self-monitor and check their behavior and their work.
+Executive Function strategies help students handle challenging tasks as they set goals, shift flexibly, organize materials and information, and self-monitor and check their behavior and their work.
 Executive function is critically important for ALL students, from elementary school through college, whether learning in-person, remotely, or hybrid.

 - Understanding Executive Function